bjourne/c-examples/README.md

 The repository consists of the following parts.

 ## Libraries
-Currently six libraries I have developed while writing garbage collectors and other projects.
+Currently seven libraries I have developed while writing garbage collectors and other projects.
 They are located in the `libraries` directory.